 Stiffness and discomfort in your lower body can make it challenging to perform daily tasks, let alone enjoy your favorite hobbies or sports.
-Whether you’re just getting back into exercise after some time off or are looking to recover from an injury, lower body mobility exercises can help relieve pain and restore function.
+Whether you’re just getting back into mobility exercises after some time off or are looking to recover from an injury, lower body mobility exercises can help relieve pain and restore function.
 This blog will cover the importance of lower body mobility exercises and how they can help you return to life.
 We will also provide a handy list of movements to get you started.

 One of the best ways to improve lower body mobility is using Pliability’s mobility app.
 With a library of over 500 targeted routines and recovery exercises, the app can help you achieve greater flexibility, strength, and pain-free movement in the lower body.